BusyHarry/BridgeWx/README.md

 When setting keydelay/duration to minimum, some chars are lost/arrive at wrong window: you will get some (still unhandled) asserts.
 To run the autotest:
  - AutoHotkey64.exe MUST exist, reachable through the 'path' environment-variable, or be present in the tools folder
- - run once initTest.bat (it will create some needed files)
+ - run once: initTest.bat (it will create a file with mouse-positions/labels used in the actual test)
- - run: runTest.bat
+ - run the test: runTest.bat
  - afterwoods, you may run 'compareDb.bat' and 'compareList.bat' to check the results against a 'correct' reference (for Dutch present in the autotest folder)

 I used SciTE4AutoHotkey ( https://www.autohotkey.com/scite4ahk/ ) to edit/debug the testscript.